How Citizens Helped Neil's Appointment to the Board of a Nonprofit

 It’s so valuable when the company you work for is similarly invested in your growth.
 One of the reasons I love working here is because Citizens empowers you to learn and provides resources that fuel your development.

-In the summer of 2019, I was looking for a way to make a bigger impact in my community in Providence, RI.
+I was looking for a way to make a bigger impact in my community in Providence, RI.
 I’m involved locally through the numerous volunteer opportunities Citizens offers its colleagues.
 I also volunteer with The College Crusade of Rhode Island, where I participate in networking events and speak to “crusaders” about my career, while connecting them to potential opportunities.
 But, I was looking for that next step.

 I was considering submitting my name for appointment to City Year Providence — an organization that serves at-risk students in the greater Providence area — when Citizens offered a development session on Nonprofit Board Service.
 It was perfect timing.